Mynydd Llangynidr: Conservation designation

 The area was proposed for designation as a site of special scientific interest by the Countryside Council for Wales in August 2012 in respect of its karstic geomorphology.
 The SSSI citation makes reference to the doline field, describing the site as a part of 'the best British example of an interstratal karst'.
 The SSSI extends to 896.8 hectares.
 The designation process was completed in February 2013.

 Quarrying

 A couple of major limestone quarries intrude upon the mountain.
 There is an active quarry at Trefil whilst that at Blaen Onneu in the northeast has not been worked since the 1980s.
 There are also a few small quarries for limestone which predate the larger workings.
 Some small scale mining of ironstone was also carried out near the head of Cwm Carneilw before the middle of the nineteenth century.

 There are a handful of small abandoned workings for sandstone in the Farewell Rock outcrop on the hill's eastern margin in the vicinity of the Beaufort Road.

+Water catchment

+Three reservoirs sit towards the southern edge of the moor.
+Llangynidr Reservoir was constructed at the head of the Ebbw Fach River whilst Carno Reservoir is about 1km downstream where the open moorland was afforested during the twentieth century.
+Shon-Sheffrey's Reservoir lies on the Sirhowy River at the moor's southwestern margin.
+Llangynidr Reservoir is supplemented by feeder channels constructed across the moor from tributary streams of the Ebbw Fach which otherwise empty into the main river below the dam.